Skip to main content

 • Enable creditors to identify and support the business needs of small businesses owned by women and other minorities within the community.

-Which entities must collect small business loan application data?
+Who must collect small business loan application data under CFPB's rule?

-According to the proposed rule, any entities that have originated at least 25 “covered credit transactions” for small businesses in the previous two calendar years fall under the rule’s requirements.
+According to the final rule, any entities that have originated at least 100 “covered credit transactions” for small businesses in each of the previous two calendar years fall under the rule’s requirements.
+For the initial determination of whether a creditor is subject to the requirements, financial institutions should review originations in either 2022 and 2023 or 2023 and 2024.

 $5 million threshold